 Other agile tools worth considering:

 None of the above work for you?
-Check out our list of 16 agile tools worth having a gander at:
+Check out our list of other agile tools worth having a gander at: